 How do I make gingerbread playdough soft again?

 If your playdough dries out, knead in a little oil or water with your hands to soften it.

 - 1 cup all-purpose flour

 - 1/2 cup salt

 - 1 teaspoon vegetable oil

 - 1/2 teaspoon allspice

-- Place pot over medium heat and stir constantly with a sturdy spoon.
+- Place the pot over medium heat and stir constantly with a sturdy spoon.
 After a few minutes, glops will begin to form.
-Keep stirring until the entire mixture comes together into a big ball, 5-10 minutes.
+Keep stirring until the entire mixture comes together into a big ball (5 to 10 minutes).

 You don’t know what the day holds for you, none of us do.
 But go out there with an open mind and a heart for joy and you’d be amazed at the riches you’ll bring home.